maligulzar/cs239-deployment/assignments/Assignment0/README.md

 ```bash
 docker build -t gcr.io/<Your-Project-Name>/bigdebug:v1 .
 ```
 This step will take several minutes to build the docker container from the recipe.
 You should see the messages similar to the following on your screen.
 It will then pull the required packages, run each command, etc. This process will take a **very very long** time, as it downloads Spark, Scala, and other tools required to do your subsequent assignments.
-You need to ensure that your machine has enough hard disk space (several GBs) and memory to finish this step.
+You need to ensure that your machine has enough hard disk space (several GBs, mine is about ~2.17GB) and memory to finish this step.

 ```bash
 bash-3.2$ docker build -t gcr.io/assignment0-184120/bigdebug:v1 .